ROS-Force/NavCAM-Contest/docker/README.md

   nano /home/$USER/.ssh/config

 ```
-and add a new host by pasting the following text
+and add a new host

 ```
 Host name